-The introduction of quality assurance (QA) as a key element of the Bologna Process, both at national and institutional levels, has been supported by Tempus projects - four projects in the field of QA have been implemented so far.
-Two joint projects supported development OA mechanisms: institutional Establishment of Academic Quality Assurance Centres within Grigol Robakhidze University and Batumi State University" in 2000 (well before joining the Bologna Process); and "Developing an Internal Quality Assurance System at Telavi State University" (2006).
-Two structural measure projects "Development of Accreditation System at Georgian Universities (2005)" and "Establishing Quality Assurance Services in the Georgian Higher Education Institutions (2006)" supported development and realisation of an accreditation scheme at five Georgian universities, according to the national Georgian accreditation strategy and EU standards in this field, thus leading to a reform of the existing academic system.
+The introduction of quality assurance (QA) as a key element of the Bologna Process, both at national and institutional levels, has been supported by Tempus projects - five projects in the field of QA have been implemented so far (including one current project).
+Two joint projects supported development of institutional "The Establishment of OA mechanisms: Academic Quality Assurance Centres within Grigol Robakhidze University and Batumi State University" in 2000 (well before joining the Bologna Process); and "Developing an Internal Quality Assurance System at Telavi State University" (2006).
+Two structural measure projects "Development of an Accreditation System at Georgian Universities (2005)" and "Establishing Quality Assurance Services in the Georgian Higher Education Institutions (2006)" supported development and realisation of an accreditation scheme at five Georgian universities, according to the national Georgian accreditation strategy and EU standards in this field, thus leading to a reform of the existing academic system.
 A framework model for internal QA within HEIs has been elaborated.
+The Structural Measure project "Promoting internationalization and comparability of quality assurance in higher education" started in 2010, involves four Georgian HEIs from different cities, the Ministry of Education and National Centre for Educational Quality Enhancement (NCEQE) and aims aligning internal and external QA systems with European standards.

-Tempus also supported the development of the National Qualifications Framework for Higher Education thanks to the project "Application of Tuning Approaches in the Georgian Higher Education System" (2006).
-Benchmarks in 10 subject areas business (nursing, administration, civil engineering, history, mathematics, physics, chemistry, earth sciences, European studies, and education,) have been developed.
+Tempus also supported the development of the National Qualifications Framework for higher education thanks to the project "Application of Tuning Approaches in the Georgian Higher Education System" (2006).
+Benchmarks in ten subject areas (nursing, business administration, civil engineering, history, mathematics, physics, chemistry, earth sciences, European studies and education) have been developed.
 Seven Georgian HEIs, both public and private, including regional universities, participated in this project.
 Already during project implementation and in parallel, the same methodology has been used to develop benchmarks in other areas, such as biology and psychology.
 Thus the project had a greater impact than planned, reaching beyond the initially envisaged objectives.

-Considering the results achieved, the interest in Tempus projects is growing, and an increasing number of Georgian HEIs, in particular in the regions, are applying to participate in Tempus projects, building national and regional networks of higher educational institutions.
+Considering the results achieved, the interest in Tempus projects is growing and an increasing number of Georgian HEIs, in particular in the regions, are applying to participate in Tempus projects, also as coordinators, building national and regional networks of higher educational institutions.